 FAU is located in the south of Germany in the Nuremberg Metropolitan Region, a large area with about 3.5 million inhabitants creating an above average GDP.
 Based in Erlangen and its surroundings are many well-known stock companies, medium-sized enterprises including so-called “hidden-champions” and start-ups.
 Erlangen has developed as the medical and high-tech center of the Nürnberg Metropolitan Area with many internationally renown institutes and companies and thus offers an ideal surrounding for innovation and future career planning in research, industry or other fields like consulting.

 Erlangen is a cosy and safe town of about 112.000 inhabitants with a very high quality of life enabling students to feel secure and perfectly at home.
 Most students use bicycles to get around and the city is very charming and green.
 Among its sights are the so-called “Schlossgarten”, the castle garden containing the botanical garden of the university.
 The surrounding area of Erlangen is very pleasurable and offers many possible leisure activities like climbing, hiking, cycling or horse riding.
 The nearby “Franconian Switzerland” region and the “Franconian lakeland” can be reached easily and are a true natural paradise for climbing, hiking, cycling or swimming in one of the lakes.
 Other beautiful historic cities including UNESCO world heritage sites, as well as breathtaking landscapes like the Bavarian Alpes are easy to reach by public transportation.
 Trips to other European cities like Prague, Paris or Vienna are possible because of the ideal location in the centre of Europe.

 Here are 10 more reasons for studying in Bavaria.

-The video below provides more information on living and studying at FAU.
+The videos below provide more information on living and studying at FAU and in Germany.